SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeCommitRepositoryRepositoryTrigger.md

 ```

 ### -Branches
-The branches that will be included in the trigger configuration.
+The branches to be included in the trigger configuration.
-If you specify an empty array, the trigger will apply to all branches.
+If you specify an empty array, the trigger applies to all branches.
 Although no content is required in the array, you must include the array itself.

 PrimitiveItemType: String